1-d Ising model using Kronecker sum and Kronecker product: 1-d Ising model

 And for $n$ spins closed-chain, we have to add an $2^{n} \times 2^{n}$ diagonal matrix $(D_{n})$ to the open-chain term,

 It turns out that the only consistent way of generalizing the expression of closed-chain from open-chain, is to choose

-So, for closed-chain 3 spins, the microstates are represented by the expression:
+Therefore, for closed-chain 3 spins, the microstates are represented by the expression:

-To describe the closed-chain Ising model of n-spins, we have to add a diagonal matrix $(D_{n})$ to the open-chain expression.
+To describe the closed-chain Ising model of n-spins, one has to add a diagonal matrix $(D_{n})$ to the open-chain expression.
 The correct diagonal matrix is the one which generalizes closed-chain expression from open-chain for n-spins.
-It turns out that there is only one such expression possible:
+It turns out that there is only one such expression given by,

 \textbf{Case 3.
 Open-chain in the presence of magnetic field}